Editorial Policies

 Authors should declare financial conflict of interest based on the following aspects:

-• Author relation with the funding body and any potential conflicts of interest should be declared if the organization may gain or lose financially through the article publication.
+• Author relation with the funding body and any potential conflicts of interest should be declared if the organization may gain or lose financially through publication of the article.
 Disclosure should also include all sources of revenue paid (or promised to be paid) directly to authors or their institution on authors’ behalf over the 36 months before submission of the relevant work.

 • Any changes to the employment status of authors in any organizations, including resignation, current employment in another organization, and anticipated employment, should be declared if the organization may gain or lose financially through the article publication.